HarlandZZC/torchclapmodel/readme.md

-# Clap
+# Clapmodel

-This is a torch-compatible port of clap.
+This is a torch-compatible port of clapmodel.